stoneskin/stoneskin.github.io/SummerCamp_Python_Minecraft/Session2.1.md

 #### [Mission-2.3] Try the format function to build a string

-Other than user "+" to connect string into a sentense, you could use format function:
+Other than user "+" to connect string into a sentence, you could use format function:

 ```python
 yourName ="stoneskin2020"